MengFengWu/GameEngine_test/engine_test/components/engine/README.md

 ### Description

-This is a game engine design for NTUEE game console.
+This is a game engine designed for NTUEE game console.

 ### Architecture